United States Senate: Committees

-The Congress includes joint committees, which include members from both the Senate and the House of Representatives.
-Some joint committees oversee independent government bodies; for instance, the Joint Committee on the Library oversees the Library of Congress.
-Other joint committees serve to make advisory reports; for example, there exists a Joint Committee on Taxation.
-Bills and nominees are not referred to joint committees.
-Hence, the power of joint committees is considerably lower than those of standing committees.

 Each Senate committee and subcommittee is led by a chair (usually a member of the majority party).
 Formerly, committee chairs were determined purely by seniority; as a result, several elderly senators continued to serve as chair despite severe physical infirmity or even senility.
 Committee chairs are elected, but, in practice, seniority is rarely bypassed.
 The chairs hold extensive powers: they control the committee's agenda, and so decide how much, if any, time to devote to the consideration of a bill; they act with the power of the committee in disapproving or delaying a bill or a nomination by the president; they manage on the floor of the full Senate the consideration of those bills the committee reports.
 This last role was particularly important in mid-century, when floor amendments were thought not to be collegial.
 They also have considerable influence: senators who cooperate with their committee chairs are likely to accomplish more good for their states than those who do not.
 The Senate rules and customs were reformed in the twentieth century, largely in the 1970s.
 Committee chairmen have less power and are generally more moderate and collegial in exercising it, than they were before reform.
 The second-highest member, the spokesperson on the committee for the minority party, is known in most cases as the ranking member.
-In the Select Committee on Intelligence and the Select Committee on Ethics, however, the senior minority member is known as the vice-chair.